-Merz has not reviewed the Mandurah Load Area Non-Network Options Report as it is not relevant to the current assessment of the exemption.
-Similarly, Merz has only reviewed current information provided by Western Power to the ERA as previous versions are no longer relevant to the assessment of the exemption.
+As set out in the draft decision, Merz Consulting did not review the Mandurah Load Area Non-Network Options Report as it was not relevant to the current assessment of the exemption.
+Similarly, Merz only reviewed current information provided by Western Power to the ERA as previous versions are no longer relevant to now considering the application for the exemption to be revoked.